People at A Place to Stand

 Has been living in the Northern Virginia area with her husband and two children since 2017.
 Before that she and her family moved around the country to support her husband’s career in the US Navy.
 Kate grew up in New Mexico and has a bachelor’s degree in Special Education from the University of New Mexico.
 She currently teaches in the Enhanced Autism program for Fairfax County Public Schools.
 She has always chosen to take the path less traveled which has allowed her to take part in many unique and rewarding opportunities.
 She is strongly involved in A Place to Stand’s food waste reduction efforts through gleaning at farmers’ markets and distributing produce in the Fairfax City area.
 She has a strong sense of community and feels that if we all do our small part, we can create the change that so many of us envision.

 Director, A Place to Eat Is a Northern Virginia native who graduated from high school in Fairfax County and holds a BA in Mass Communication from George Mason University.
-She has over 18 years of full life cycle professional recruiting and recruitment marketing experience.
-Her knowledge includes maintaining and expanding relationships with prominent universities.
-Katy has a passion for volunteering and currently serves as a PTA Vice President responsible for fundraising and community partnerships, a travel soccer coach, and the marketing and fundraising chair for the Daniels Run Food 4 Thought program.
-Katy is devoted to assisting poor and hungry families in and around her community.
+After 20 years of working in the professional recruiting industry, Katy embraced her passion for volunteering and her family.
+She served on the PTA boards of Daniels Run Elementary and Lanier Middle School in Fairfax City and remains a member at Fairfax High School.
+On evenings and weekends, you’ll find her cheering on the sidelines at soccer and basketball games as well as Fairfax HS sporting events.
+Katy is devoted to assisting poor and hungry families in and around her Fairfax City community.